 – Transport with spill clean-up materials

-- Drivers will report to their supervisor/manager or department head all incidents involving injury to persons or damage to property.
+- Operators will report to their supervisor/manager or department head all incidents involving injury to persons or damage to property.

-- Drivers will also report to their supervisor/manager or department head any factors which would affect their ability to safely drive a golf cart.
+- Operators will also report to their supervisor/manager or department head any factors which would affect their ability to safely drive a tunnel cart.
+These include impairment and substance dependencies or any physical disability that would impact safety.